skip to Main Content

 Wildlife Population Observation

-You will spend a majority of time observing and recording local wildlife on a boat cruising along the main river and its tributaries within the wildlife sanctuary.
+You will spend time observing and recording local wildlife on a boat cruising along the main river and its tributaries within the wildlife sanctuary.
 The data you help collect will be used for the project’s population density surveys.

 Habitat Restoration